FBruzzesi/deczoo/docs/decorators/advanced.md

     # Docs = 'None'
     ```

-As you can see, the two decorators `dec_with_wraps` and `dec_no_wraps` are indentical; the only difference between the two cases is the use of `@wraps` decorator in the former to preserve the metadata of the original function.
+As you can see, the two decorators `dec_with_wraps` and `dec_no_wraps` are identical; the only difference between the two cases is the use of `@wraps` decorator in the former to preserve the metadata of the original function.

 When we print the `__name__` and `__doc__` attributes of the function in the two different scenarios, we obtain completely different results!
 In particular, in the first case the metadata of the decorated `my_func` are maintained, in the latter the metadata we obtain are those of the `wrapper` function inside the decorator.